Dhineshkumar-17071999/EDA_Techniques/Missing_values.md

   - **Median:** For numerical data that is skewed.
   - **Mode:** For categorical data.

+**When to Use Mean?:**
+Use the mean when the data is normally distributed (symmetrical, bell-shaped).
+In a normal distribution, most values are close to the mean, and the mean gives a good summary of the data.

+**When to Use Median?:**
+Use the median when the data is skewed (not symmetrical).
+The median is less affected by outliers (extremely high or low values), making it a better measure of central tendency for skewed data.

 ```sh
 # Fill missing values with the mean
 df['Age'] = df['Age'].fillna(df['Age'].mean())